 For an ultra-luxurious yacht voyage, Regent Seven Seas features all-inclusive pricing and premium service.
-Regent operates four vessels (and a fifth debuting in 2020), with most carrying around 700 passengers in spacious suites (ranging from 300 to 4,000 square feet) offering modern, elegant furnishings, stocked minibars, and private balconies.
+Regent operates five vessels,with most carrying around 700 passengers in spacious suites (ranging from 300 to 4,000 square feet) offering modern, elegant furnishings, stocked minibars, and private balconies.
 On Regent, everything is included in the price: airfare, specialty restaurants, gratuities, Wi-Fi, and beverages.
 Private butlers and concierge service offer personalized attention to guests.
 There’s plenty of amenities onboard as well, ranging from a relaxing spa, onboard cooking lessons, trivia, and lively evening shows.
 Plus, Regent’s destinations span the globe —although they don’t have polar vessels.

 Runner-Up, Best Overall: Seabourn

 Seabourn operates a fleet of five vessels that carry an average of 450 passengers and offers premium, all-suite accommodations.
 A partnership with UNESCO brings passengers to the world’s best natural preserves and cultural attractions, and the company places an emphasis on destination immersion.
 From Alaska to the Amazon and the Mediterranean to Arabia, Seabourn sails exotic itineraries with experts onboard offering educational seminars in each area.
 All the award-winning, dining venues and alcoholic beverages are complimentary – there are no extra “specialty restaurants," plus gratuity is included.
 The company also has plans to debut two luxury polar ships in 2021 and 2022.